← Geology/Environment (Map/Topography (Geodetic/Gradient/Curvature))

 2. Select the model (WGS84/sphere) and distance unit.

-3. Press "Calculate" to check the results and calculation steps, then share them by "Copy share_ESC_TOK_0__".
+3. Press "Calculate" to check the results and calculation steps, then share them with "Copy share link".

 Results